James Abankwah: Udinese

-Charlton Athletic (loan)
+Charlton Athletic loan

 On 1 September 2023, Abankwah joined League One club Charlton Athletic on a season-long loan.
 Shortly after moving, Abankwah stated "Udinese were good enough to let me go, to play more games.
 I felt like England was the best place to go.
 I feel great about the move.
 It's a great opportunity for me.
 I'm ready to step into Charlton and give it my best shot."
 He made his debut on 16 September in a 1–1 draw away to Stevenage at Broadhall Way, playing at right back.
 On 22 December 2023, it was reported that Abankwah's loan had been terminated having only made three first team appearances in all competitions since arriving.
 Udinese officially confirmed Abankwah's return to the club on 29 January 2024.

-Return from loan
+2024–25 season

-Abankwah featured 8 times in all competitions in the 2024–25 season before being awarded with a new four-and-a-half-year contract due to run to the summer of 2029, on 16 January 2025, before being loaned out to gain more game time and experience.
+Abankwah featured eight times for Udinese in all competitions in the 2024–25 season before being awarded with a new four-and-a-half-year contract due to run to the summer of 2029, on 16 January 2025, the same day that he was loaned out to gain more game time and experience.

 Watford loans

 On his 21st birthday, 16 January 2025, Abankwah joined Championship club Watford on loan for the rest of the 2024–25 season.
 He made his debut 2 days later in a 2–0 win away to Derby County at Pride Park.
 He made a total of 19 appearances for the club during his loan spell.

 On 30 June 2025, he returned to Watford on a season long loan deal.
+On 25 April 2026, Abankwah scored the first goal of his senior career in a defeat away to Middlesbrough.
+He made 32 appearances in all competitions during his 2025–26 season long loan.

+Return from Watford

+After returning to Udinese from his loan spells at Watford, Abankwah was put straight into the starting XI, starting their first Serie A game of the season in a 1–1 draw at home to Como.
+On 14 September 2026, he scored his first goal for Udinese, opening the scoring away to Inter Milan with a 9th minute header in an eventual 5–3 defeat at the San Siro.